Construction projects are inherently complicated endeavors.

 AutoCAD is a platform that has both 2D drawing and 3D modeling capabilities.
 It has robust customization and collaboration options, which make sharing with your team efficient and easy.
 It is primarily a computer-aided design (CAD) program, which is usually geared more toward engineers and manufacturers.
 AutoCAD, however, has many BIM and architectural features.

 “AutoCAD is very dependable.
 From creating machine parts for my school thesis. to drawing layouts for our construction projects in my previous job, AutoCAD never failed. [. . .]
 Also, I can use it together with other programs.
-I can import & export drawings that was already made from another program and improve it using AutoCAD.” — AutoCad review from Micah Sarah L.
+I can import & export drawings that were already made from another program and improve it using AutoCAD.” — AutoCad review, Micah Sarah L.

 DataCAD